 Or, a more concise and elegant solution would be to balance the infinitive (to + verb) on each side as follows:

-My English professor told me to revise my assignment and to pay particular attention to faulty parallelism
+My English professor told me to revise my assignment and to pay particular attention to faulty parallelism.

-Information is more readily absorbed in parallel form, and since the provision of information is typically the purpose of your writing, doesn’t it make sense to take the extra time to make sure that your writing is presented in a form that best achieves that objective?
+Information is more readily absorbed in parallel form, and since the provision of information is typically the purpose of academic writing, doesn’t it make sense to take the extra effort to ensure that the writing is presented in a form that best achieves its objective?